Get the AI Strategy Playbook Now

 Design and innovation are two sides of the same coin.

-New technologies enable new ways to design new products and services that change how you can communicate, interact with media and much more.
+New technologies enable new ways to design products and services that change how people communicate, interact with media, and much more.

 Apple has continually invested in research and development that pushes the boundaries and limits of technologies.
-To maintain its position, Apple invests in research and development but it also acquires companies to accelerate technology capabilities.
+Apple invests in research and development to maintain its position and acquires companies to accelerate technology capabilities.

 Branding

-This trinity of capabilities R&D, design and technology provide the fuel that continues to propel Apple’s marketing into new markets.
+This trinity of capabilities—R&D, design, and technology—provides the fuel that continues to propel Apple’s marketing into new markets.

 Apple Business Model – Key Partnerships

-The Apple business model key partnerships block defines the services that Apple needs to deliver its overall business.
+The Apple business model, key partnerships block, defines the services Apple needs to deliver its overall business.

 The Apple Business Model – Foxconn partners manufactures Apple products